-METRICS AND TARGETS - Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material a) Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.
-Robustness testing against our scenarios to 2030 The Future Sasol strategy Performance data: Natural Capital The year in review 23 - 24 26 ≤≅ 57 - 61 6 b) Disclose scope 1, scope 2 and, if appropriate, scope 3 GHG emission and the related risks.
-Performance data: Natural Capital The year in review Decarbonising our value chains: Scope 3 s ₹ 57 - 61 6 41 c) Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.
-Sasol at a glance Highlights of the year Sasol's climate change management approach The year in review Sasol's commitment to climate change Incentivising climate management 2 3 4 - 5 6 12 61
+RISK MANAGEMENT - Disclose how the organisation identifies, assesses and manages climate-related risks a) Describe the organisation's processes for identifying and assessing climate-related risks.
+Risk management: the process we follow Managing our Group top risks 15 - 17 18 30 - 34 b) Describe the organisation's processes for managing climate-related risks.
+Risk management: the process we follow Managing our Group top risks 15 IR 30 - 34 c) Describe how processes for identifying, assessing and managing climate-related risks are integrated into the organisation's overall risk management.
+Risk management: the process we follow Managing our Group top risks 15 IR 30 - 34 a) Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.
+Robustness testing against our scenarios to 2030 The Future Sasol strategy Performance data: Natural Capital The year in review 23 - 24 26 58 57 - 61 6 b) Disclose scope 1, scope 2 and, if appropriate, scope 3 GHG emission and the related risks.
+Performance data: Natural Capital The year in review Decarbonising our value chains: Scope 3 57 - 61 6 41 c) Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.
+Sasol at a glance Highlights of the year Sasol's climate change management approach The year in review Sasol's commitment to climate change Incentivising climate management 2 3 4-5 6 12 61